hidlos/devenvtest/app1/README.md

 # devenvtest
-This is a project where we try to find a better build-test-deploy process
+This is a test application in a project where we try to find a better build-test-deploy process